 Although bounce rate isn’t a metric in any of the standard Google Analytics reports, you can actually add it back into your reports.

-Before we dive into our tutorial, though, note that bounce rate in Google Analytics no longer includes sessions lasting longer than 10 seconds.
-So, if you’re used to tracking your bounce rate in an older Google Analytics version, there will be sessions that are not counted as bounces, but they may have been previously.
+Before we dive into our tutorial, though, note that bounce rate in Google Analytics 4 is calculated differently than it was in Universal Analytics.
+So, if you’re used to tracking your bounce rate in an older Google Analytics version, there will be sessions that are not counted as bounces that would have been previously.

-In Google Analytics, the bounce rate is simply sessions that aren’t engaged.
+In Google Analytics 4, the bounce rate is simply sessions that aren’t engaged.
 So, they’re sessions that didn’t last longer than 10 seconds, and the user didn’t click anything that fired an event, and they didn’t view any more pages.

-How to Add Bounce Rate to Pages and Screens Report
+How to Add Bounce Rate to the Pages and Screens Report

 Step 1: To add bounce rate, navigate to Engagement » Pages and screens: